 Looking back on my life, I’ve recognized a constant underlying presence of anxiety, like a thread being sewn into my life.
 Sometimes the thread is very noticeable, a bright color popping out against all the other colors of my world.
 Other times the thread blends in seamlessly with the fabric of my life – but it’s always there.

 Threads of Anxiety began as a place for me to share my struggles with mental health, specifically anxiety and depression, and to discuss with others how I am coping and finding support.
-It’s now also a place where I strive to share my unique experiences and perspectives on life, and through doing so foster a sense of empathy and compassion among my readers.
+It’s now also a place where I strive to be vulnerable by sharing my unique experiences and perspectives on life, and through doing so foster a sense of empathy and compassion among my readers.

 I believe everyone has an important story to share with the world – there’s someone out there who needs to hear it, who needs to know they’re not alone.
 You matter – your story matters.